Portrait from the Jamesons in America: 1637-1900.

 Zuar E. Jameson is recorded as attending public schools in the Irasburg area and was later enrolled in a private academy.
 Little could be found on Jameson's early life after completing his education, although the earlier mentioned Two Vermonts notes that Zuar taught school for a time in Irasburg whilst still a teenager.
-The Jameson family history (entitled the Jamesons In America: 1647-1900) remarks that he decided upon a career in farming at an early age and was engaged in this pursuit for a good majority of his life.
-Jameson married in Irasburg on June 25, 1860 to Rhode Island born Mary Ellen Wilcox (born 1842), with whom he had four children: Arthur Lincoln (1867-1930), Grace Winfred (born 1867), Isadore Darling (died aged ten months in 1877) and Bessie Antoinette (died aged two months in 1878).
+The Jameson family history (entitled the Jamesons In America: 1647-1900) remarks that he embarked upon a career in farming at an early age and was engaged in this pursuit for all his life.
+Jameson married in Irasburg on June 25, 1860 to Rhode Island-born Mary Ellen Wilcox (born 1842), with whom he had four children: Arthur Lincoln (1867-1930), Grace Winfred (born 1867), Isadore Darling (died aged ten months in 1877) and Bessie Antoinette (died aged two months in 1878).

-In 1870 Jameson became a member of the Vermont State Board of Agriculture, Manufacture and Mining, and during his four year tenure on this board proved to be an influential voice in advocating agricultural education in Vermont.
-Both before and during his board service Jameson launched a one man campaign against the stagnant condition of the Vermont State Agricultural College, mentioned by Paul Searl's Two Vermonts as being established in the mid 1860s but after five years of existence "still had no facilities or students".
+In 1870 Jameson became a member of the Vermont State Board of Agriculture, Manufacture, and Mining, and during his four-year tenure on this board proved to be an influential voice in advocating agricultural education in Vermont.
+Both before and during his board service Jameson launched a one-man campaign against the stagnant condition of the Vermont State Agricultural College, noted as being established in the mid-1860s but after five years of existence "still had no facilities or students".
 The college's decrepit state eventually led Jameson to compose a letter in the Newport, Vermont Express in which he voiced his concerns about the languishing state of the school, and because of Jameson's criticism, the school and its trustees began a program "intended to provide lectures and week-long conferences to Vermont farmers on modern agricultural techniques" starting in the early 1870s.

-Throughout the 1870s Jameson continued to gain prominence throughout Vermont, becoming a leading figure and lecturer in the Vermont State Grange, as well as holding a membership in the state Dairymen's Association.
+Throughout the 1870s Jameson continued to gain prominence throughout Vermont, becoming a leading figure and lecturer in the Vermont State Grange, as well as holding a membership in the State Dairymen's Association.
 In 1874 he left the Agricultural Board and four years later was elected to the Vermont State House of Representatives from his home county of Orleans.
-His one term in the legislature began in January 1878 and during his tenure served as chairman of the House Committee on Agriculture.
+His one term in the legislature began in January 1878 and would serve as chairman of the committee on Agriculture.
 A small biographical notice for Jameson appeared in the 1878 Vermont Legislative Directory and is shown below.